Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Glucobay (acarbose) is a drug used to control blood sugar levels in patients with type 2 diabetes.
+Glucobay (acarbose) is a drug used to control blood sugar levels in people with type 2 diabetes.
 Acarbose belongs to a class of drugs called alpha-glucosidase inhibitors.
 It works by slowing or blocking the enzymes that normally break down carbohydrates in food, thereby slowing the absorption of sugars from food into the bloodstream.
 This helps lower blood glucose levels after meals.

 Indications Glucobay